This luxurious smoked fish can be used in recipes as well as enjoyed straight from the pack in slices. We have inspiration, from soup to sushi.

 If you've not tried salmon with eggs, we recommend you try it soon.
 Go for this delicious scramble for breakfast.
 It's guaranteed empty plates – who could resist mopping up buttery eggs with a Tabasco kick, with a second helping of hot toast?

 Smoked salmon & lemon scrambled eggs

 3. Smoked salmon kedgeree

 Kedgeree is normally made with smoked haddock, but also works with slices of salmon.
 Flavour with mild spices and top with a perfectly poached egg.
 If you prefer something a little lighter, try adding your fish to a tortilla-style omelette instead.

 Smoked salmon kedgeree

 4. Smoked salmon pâté

 Blitzing smoked salmon into a creamy pâté allows for use of thrifty fish trimmings.
 As unglamorous as they sound, they are a lot cheaper than traditional slices, and nobody will tell the difference once cut up really small.

 Smoked salmon, dill & lemon pâté

-As much as this beautiful fish deserves to take centre stage, it also works well dotted into side dishes.
-A smoked salmon dauphinoise potato bake is perfect for dinner parties, while pasta salad is great for lunchboxes and party spreads.
+As much as this beautiful fish deserves to take centre stage, it also works well dotted into spectacular side dishes.
+A smoked salmon potato bake is perfect for dinner parties or something a little different for Sunday dinner.